by E. Wilansky, T. Stojecki, P. Olszewski and S. Kowalewski

 For these reasons, we believe SharePoint Designer is most appropriate for small to medium implementations and prototypes.

 Visual Studio provides a consistent development environment for both application components and branding artifacts, but it lacks the graphical editing functionality found in SharePoint Designer.
-Because of this, developers must be more proficient with editing HTML and CSS.
+Because of this, developers must be more proficient in editing HTML and CSS.
 A good project structure must be set up to maintain the branding artifacts.
 With Visual Studio’s integrated source control support, it’s easier to manage environment-specific configurations and package branding artifacts to be deployed across multiple environments.
 In addition, branding artifacts remain ghosted.
 Therefore, Visual Studio is our preferred SharePoint branding tool for large enterprise and commercial implementations.

 Site definitions are more flexible and portable than site templates.
 You can manage the site definition file (onet.xml) and associated content in source control and deploy ghosted content, allowing a site to be updated with new content provided that it has not already been customized.
 Site definitions can be difficult to create because of the complexity of the XML you need to edit.
 This task is made easier by using OOB site definitions (found in 12\Template\SiteTemplates) as a starting point or by exporting a site definition using VSeWSS.
 For information about site definitions, see ” Site Definitions Demystified.”